Anas-Crecca/Test/dairy.md

 Plan for tomorrow: grouping, correct slotting

 Wed 15/1/2025:
-Algorithm so only correct pieces "snap", pictures get automatically cut into puzzles
+Algorithm so only correct pieces "snap", pictures get automatically cut into puzzles, snap v1 (correct pieces attach and move with moving piece, collision with other correct piece has it jump to correct position and join movment, but stops being a group when let go)